kanishka-linux/kawaii-player/README.md

 # Kawaii-Player

 Kawaii-Player is Audio/Video manager and mutlimedia player (based on mpv and mplayer), along with functionalities of portable media server and torrent streaming server.
-It can be simply used as normal multimedia frontend for mpv/mplayer with remote control and limited casting support, or it can be turned into portable media server on the fly.

 ![kawaii-player](/Images/Video.png)